Mofahdi/OFM-magpie-CNN-model-PF_classification/README.md

 Classification by CNN model that utilizes orbital field matrix (OFM) and magpie features.
 It was used to classify thermoelectric power factor.

 ## Usage
+you have to have "props.csv" file that have 'id' and 'prop' columns.
+You also have to put the POSCAR files inside "directory" and each file must end with ".POSCAR"</br>
+Here is a sample of how to run the code.
 <code>
 python main.py \
   --ofm_channels 32 32 64 \